 Requirements to apply to program

-from students requiring an F-1 student visa may be accepted for the entering class of 2020.
+from students requiring an F-1 student visa may be accepted later in the cycle for the entering class of 2020.

 Transcripts and Evaluations

 - All applicants are required to submit an official copy of “Course-by-Course Evaluation” foreign transcript evaluation completed by World Education Services directly to ADEA CAAPID.

 - ECE or other evaluation services reports are not accepted by WesternU.